This story by Remy Tumin originally appeared in full on TakePartWorld on Dec. 2, 2015.

 With blood pressure too low to even record, time was of the essence to make sure Aisha did not become one of the countless women who die due to postpartum haemorrhage.
 The midwives quickly applied a LifeWrap on Aisha.

 Aisha’s blood pressure immediately increased and gave her the four hours necessary for blood to arrive and the cause of her excessive bleeding to be treated.

-This is a typical scenario for many new moms in developing countries who suffer from postpartum hemorrhage, the leading cause of maternal mortality.
+This is a typical scenario for many new mothers in developing countries who suffer from postpartum haemorrhage, the leading cause of maternal mortality.
 Now the LifeWrap is making great strides in reversing the mortality rate in these countries.

 To date, LifeWraps have been used on more than 10,000 women in 33 countries.
-According to the American Congress of Obstetricians and Gynecologists, a woman dies every four minutes from postpartum hemorrhage.
+According to the American Congress of Obstetricians and Gynaecologists, a woman dies every four minutes from postpartum haemorrhage.